Kiuwan logo

 • Implement a proactive security approach by reducing issues early in the SDLC

 SAST plays an integral role in software development.
-By giving development teams real-time feedback as they code, SAST can help teams address issues and eliminate problems before they go to the next phase of the SDLC.
+By providing development teams with real-time feedback as they code, SAST can help teams address issues and eliminate problems before they progress to the next phase of the SDLC.
 This prevents bugs and vulnerabilities from accumulating.

 What Is SCA?

-• Automate the entire process of working with OSS modules, including selection and blocking them from the IT environment as needed
+• Automate the entire process of working with OSS modules, including selecting and blocking them from the IT environment as needed.

 Every software development organization should consider getting SCA for legal and security compliance.
-Secure, reliable, and efficient, SCA allows teams to track open-source code with just a few clicks of the mouse.
-Without SCA, teams need to manually track open-source code, a near-impossible feat due to the staggering number of OSS dependencies.
+Secure, reliable, and efficient, SCA enables teams to track open-source code with just a few mouse clicks.
+Without SCA, teams must manually track open-source code, a nearly impossible feat due to the staggering number of OSS dependencies.

 Using SAST and SCA to mitigate vulnerabilities is not as easy as it seems.
 This is because using SAST and SCA involves much more than just pressing buttons on a screen.
 Successfully implementing SAST and SCA requires IT and cybersecurity teams to establish and follow a security program across the organization, an endeavor that can be challenging.